Sailors, Marines and civilians across Hampton Roads help restore Dam Neck Annex coastline

 |0

-This work, Sailors, Marines and civilians across Hampton Roads help restore Dam Neck Annex coastline [Image 15 of 15], by Shelby West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Sailors, Marines and civilians across Hampton Roads help restore Dam Neck Annex coastline, by SN Cierra Middleton, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Sailors, Marines and civilians across Hampton Roads help restore Dam Neck Annex coastline